Josakko/LinuxSetup/README.md

 # SetupScripts
-Scripts to quickly setup new linux machine
+Scripts to quickly setup new debian based machine